DrJLabs/better-auth-central/README.md

    - `GOOGLE_CLIENT_ID` / `GOOGLE_CLIENT_SECRET`: obtained from Google Cloud Console.
 Leave empty initially if you plan to wire them in later.
    - `OIDC_LOGIN_PATH`: path to the login UI that should handle OIDC `prompt=login` flows (defaults to `/login`).
    - `OIDC_CONSENT_PATH`: path that renders a consent screen and posts to `/api/auth/oauth2/consent` (defaults to `/consent`).
+   - `OIDC_DYNAMIC_REGISTRATION`: set to `true` when you explicitly need dynamic client registration; defaults to `false` so production deployments keep the surface disabled unless required.
    - `MCP_RESOURCE`: identifier returned in the protected-resource metadata (defaults to the server base URL).
    - `MCP_DEFAULT_SCOPES`: space- or comma-separated scopes applied when an MCP client omits the `scopes` field (defaults to `openid`).
    - `MCP_CLIENTS`: JSON array describing MCP clients (id, origin, resource, scopes, redirectUri).
 Leave as `[]` until you are ready to onboard a client.